-Below are some of the attacks that affect the web application security:
+Below are some of the attacks that should be covered by web application security testng services:

 Incomplete authentication & Weak validation

 In session hijacking attack a hacker could deduce or guess the session ID value and then can use that value to hijack another user's session.
 If a hacker is able to guess the session ID of another user, fraudulent activity is possible.
 This could allow a hacker to use the back button of the browser to access the pages previously accessed by the victim.
-Many companies without any website security & website penetration testing measures are susceptible to this attack.
-For this reason website & web application security are very important.
+Many companies without any web app security & web application penetration testing measures are susceptible to this attack.
+For this reason website & web application security testing are very important.

-Another problem for web application security is incomplete session expire as per web application security company’s experts.
-This results when a website allows reuse of old session credentials.
-The incomplete expiration of session increases the exposure of websites to hackers for stealing or hijacking session.
+Another problem for web application security is incomplete session expiry as per web application security testing experts.
+This results when a web app allows reuse of old session credentials.
+The incomplete expiration of session increases the exposure of web app to hackers for stealing or hijacking session.

-The session fixation is another technique used for session hijacking as per web application security company’s experts.
+The session fixation is another technique used for session hijacking as per web application penetration testing experts.
 When a user's session ID is forced to an explicit value, the hacker can exploit this to hijack the session.
 Later when the user session ID has been fixed, the hacker waits for user to use it.
 When the user does so, the hacker uses this session ID value for session hijacking.
-The web pages that use cookie-based sessions without any web application security testing services are the easiest to attack.
+The web pages that use cookie-based sessions without any web application security testing measures are the easiest to attack.

-Without any web application security testing services or web application security solutions to prevent session hijacking, this attack could do a lot of damage to business reputation and hackers can steal confidential data.
-As per the recommendations of web application security training course, logic for generating session ID, cookie and each session ID should be kept confidential.
-Companies can also easily learn more about best practices to prevent session hijacking & secure application programming during a web application security training course.
+Without any web application security testing services or web application penetration testing solutions to prevent session hijacking, this attack could do a lot of damage to business reputation and hackers can steal confidential data.
+As per the recommendations of web application security course, logic for generating session ID, cookie and each session ID should be kept confidential.
+Companies can also easily learn more about best practices to prevent session hijacking & secure application programming during a web application security course.

 When a user visits a website, the user expects security on the website and that the website will deliver valid content.
 Cross-site Scripting (XSS) is an attack where the victim is the user.
 In the XSS attack, the hacker forces a website to execute a code in the user's browser.
 With this code the hacker has the ability to read, modify and transmit confidential data accessible by the browser.
 Without any web application security testing services, a hacker could steal cookies, hijack sessions, open phishing sites, and download malware using the XSS attack.
-According to website penetration testing experts, there are two types of XSS attacks, persistent and non-persistent.
+According to web application penetration testing experts, there are two types of XSS attacks, persistent and non-persistent.
 Both attacks can cause a lot of damage to the reputation of the website.
-Using website security solutions such as website penetration testing or web application security training course, companies can easily understand, detect and resolve vulnerabilities related to cross-site scripting (XSS).
+Using web application security testing solutions such as web application penetration testing or web application security course, companies can easily understand, detect and resolve vulnerabilities related to cross-site scripting (XSS).

 Cross Site Request Forgery (CSRF)

 The cross site request forgery (CSRF), also known as XSRF is an attack where the hacker can get the user to perform unwanted actions on remote domains.
 It is based on the idea of exploiting the persistence of sessions between browser tabs.
 Typically, most users do not terminate their website sessions and remain active while browsing other websites.
 By exploiting the vulnerability of XSRF a hacker can steal other website sessions.
-According to website penetration testing experts, Cross Site Request Forgery (CSRF) attack is derived from XSS and with some basic website penetration testing companies can prevent CSRF attacks.
+According to web application penetration testing experts, Cross Site Request Forgery (CSRF) attack is derived from XSS and with some basic web application security testing, companies can prevent CSRF attacks.

 The buffer overflow is a very common vulnerability in different softwares, which is when the data written to memory exceeds the reserved buffer size.
-According to experts from web application security company, during a buffer overflow attack the attacker exploits the vulnerability to alter the flow of an application and redirect the program to execute malicious code.
-According to professor of web application security training course, this vulnerability is very common at the operating system level of the application server and can be detected during the web server & web application security testing.
+According web application security testing experts, during a buffer overflow attack the attacker exploits the vulnerability to alter the flow of an application and redirect the program to execute malicious code.
+According to professor of web application security course, this vulnerability is very common at the operating system level of the application server and can be detected during the web server & web application penetration testing.

 The SQL injection is a very common and dangerous attack.
 Many companies with no web application security testing procedures are susceptible to this attack.
 This attack exploits the websites that use SQL as a database and construct SQL statements from user-supplied data.
 During the SQL injection attack, the hacker can easily modify an SQL statement and by exploiting this vulnerability, the hacker can gain full control over the database or even execute commands on the system.
-According to the experience of the web application security testing services, companies can prevent SQL injection by sanitizing data provided by the user.
-Also companies can easily detect and resolve this vulnerability with the help of web application security testing.
+According to the experience of the web application security testing experts, companies can prevent SQL injection by sanitizing data provided by the user.
+Also companies can easily detect and resolve this vulnerability with the help of web application penetration testing services.

 In the Path Traversal attack, a hacker access files, directories, and commands that reside outside the "root" directory of the website.
 Many companies without any web application security testing services are susceptible to this attack.
 With access to these directories, an attacker could have access to the important web application executables that perform important functions and access to confidential information of users.
 In the path traversal attack a hacker can manipulate a URL so that the website will run or disclose the contents of files located anywhere on the web server.
-Using website security solutions such as website penetration testing or web application security training course, companies can easily understand, detect and resolve vulnerabilities related to Path Traversal.
+Using web application security testing solutions such as web application penetration testing or web application security course, companies can easily understand, detect and resolve vulnerabilities related to Path Traversal.

 Denial of Service

 In a denial-of-service attack (DoS), the motive is to prevent a website/web application to function normally and serve normal user activity.
 DoS attacks try to utilize all available resources such as CPU, memory, disk space, bandwidth, etc. When these resources reach their maximum consumption, the web application will be inaccessible.
 According to experts of web application security testing services there are different types of DoS attacks, such as network level, the device level, application level and from different sources (DDoS).
-Using website security solutions such as website penetration testing or web application security training course, companies can easily understand, detect and resolve vulnerabilities related to denial of service.
+Using web app security solutions such as web application penetration testing or web application security course, companies can easily understand, detect and resolve vulnerabilities related to denial of service.

-These are some of the cyber attacks on web applications.
-Our web application security testing services and web application security training course help to identify and resolve risks associated with web applications in your organization.
-Our web application security methodology is very different from traditional methodology of web application security companies.
-Our web application security methodology is based on a process of manual and automated testing using our own scripts, code review, proprietary, commercial and open source tools that identifies all types of vulnerabilities.
+These are some of the that are covered by our web application security testing services.
+Our web application security testing services and web application security course help to identify and resolve risks associated with web applications in your organization.
+Our web application security testing methodology is very different from traditional methodology of web application security companies.
+Our web application security testing methodology is based on a process of manual and automated testing using our own scripts, code review, proprietary, commercial and open source tools that identifies all types of vulnerabilities.